Jarvis, Ontario: History

 Jarvis is located on land originally granted to William Jarvis, Provincial Secretary of Upper Canada from 1792 to 1817.

-In on May 24, 1873, a fire destroyed a quarter of the town.
+On May 24, 1873, a fire destroyed a quarter of the town.
 Although there were no deaths a large amount of wooden structures in town were destroyed.

 The town was much bigger in the early 1900s, featuring 4 churches, 4 hotels, 5 blacksmiths, a school, brickyard, and cheese factories.

+On September 26, 1991, a natural gas explosion occurred at a residence in town, injuring the homeowner.
+The then population of 1300 people were evacuated for 4 days.
+Natural gas lines, electricity lines, and phone lines into town were disabled until the all clear was given.

 Demographics

-96% of this community speaks English as its native tongue.
-There are at least 30 individuals that are born in Europe and at least 20 people who were born in Asia.
-The typical age of a Jarvis resident is between 30–39 years of age as of 2016.
-Due to the more youthful influence of the community and despite the lack of banking services within a safe and reasonable walking distance, Jarvis is not expected to have its majority of residents become senior citizens until at least 2046.
-Males typically outnumber females in Jarvis by 1.4%.

-Sports

-Jarvis also is the home of the Jarvis Travelers Fastball team, winner of the ISC World Tournament of fast-pitch softball (fastball) in 2010.
-The town also features tennis courts.
-The Jarvis Lawn Bowling Club closed in 2013.
-The town currently has no ice skating facilities.
+Ethnicity

+Only those ethnicities which compose more than 1% of the population have been included.

+Language

+As of the 2021 census, there were 1,185 citizens that spoke English only and 25 that spoke both official languages.

+Religion

+As of the 2021 census, there were 770 and 495 as non-religious and secular perspectives.